Currently there is one iPhone / iPhone app and three Android apps that I developed to make life easier for photographers and cinematographers:

-Android Software Developer
+Mobile Software Developer

 PS If you want to sell your images and video footage via stocks, I do recommend Shutterstock.
 Time means a lot there, so the sooner you upload your works, the sooner they start bringing you some coins.